 Sebastian successfully defended his PhD thesis in July 2015 and is now doing a postdoc at the John Carlson lab at Yale University.

 Luke Stevens joins the lab as research assistant in December 2014.

-Our dati paper is selected to feature on PLoS Biology journal cover of October/2014 issue.
+Our dati paper in collaboration with Sousa-Neves group is selected to feature on PLoS Biology journal cover of October/2014 issue.

 Dr. Mizutani and Dr. Sousa-Neves receive a new NIH grant to study gene regulation during adult brain aging.

 Joe's paper is published in PLoS Biology!
 Congratulations!
 To find out more about "datilografo" gene and how female flies say yes to males, see the paper and press release in Science Today, PLoS Biologue and SciGuru.

 Priscilla's paper on Dorsal gradient modeling in Drosophila species is published in PLoS Computational Biology!
 See paper here